How to Prepare Steak for Grilling: 10 Evidence-Based Techniques

 Conclusion: The Complete Steak Preparation Framework

 By implementing even the first three techniques (salt timing, dry brine, room temperature protocol), you'll achieve noticeably better results.
 For optimal outcomes, follow the complete framework tailored to your specific cut and desired doneness.
-Remember: steak preparation isn't just about flavor—it's food science applied to deliver consistent, delicious results every time you grill.
+Remember: steak preparation isn't just about flavor—it's evidence-based food science applied to deliver consistent, delicious results every time you grill.

 Perfectly grilled steak showing optimal sear, juiciness, and spice crust formation